DAF Trucks: History

 The public reaction was very positive and 4,000 cars were ordered.
-In 1959, DAF started selling the world's first car with a continuously variable transmission, the small four seater DAF 600.
+In 1959, DAF started selling the world's first car with a CVT, the small four seater DAF 600.
 This was the first of a series of models to be released in subsequent years, including the DAF 33, DAF 44, DAF 55 and DAF 66, all using the innovative Variomatic transmission system.

 In 1967, DAF opened a new plant in Born for car production.
 The 44 was the first model to be produced there.

 In 1972, International Harvester of Chicago bought a 33% stake in DAF (with the Dutch government holding 25% and the Van Doorne family holding the remaining 42%), forming a joint venture.
 This agreement lasted until 1981.
 DAF sold its passenger car division, along with what is now the Nedcar factory in Born, in 1975 to the Swedish company Volvo Cars, leaving DAF to concentrate on its successful line of trucks.

-In 1987, DAF merged with the Leyland Trucks division of Rover Group, and in June 1989 was floated on the Dutch and London Stock Exchanges as DAF NV.
+In 1987, DAF merged with the Leyland Trucks division of Rover Group (which included Freight Rover), and in June 1989 was floated on the Dutch and London Stock Exchanges as DAF NV.
 The new company traded as Leyland DAF in the United Kingdom, and as DAF elsewhere.

 DAF Bus was split off in 1990 to become a part of United Bus.
-Following difficulties in the British market, After DAF NV was placed in administration in February 1993, the Dutch operations were sold in a management buyout with the business branded DAF Trucks.
+Following difficulties in the British market, DAF NV was placed under administration in February 1993.
+The Dutch operations were sold in a management buyout, with the business branded DAF Trucks.

 In October 1996 Paccar acquired DAF Trucks.
 DAF Trucks and Leyland Trucks were rejoined in June 1998, when Paccar also acquired Leyland Trucks.
 On 9 January 2012, Paccar installed the cornerstone of the new plant in the city of Ponta Grossa, in the state of Paraná, Brazil.